Skip to navigation Skip to content

 Intervention may be required where non-parent carer cases exist as:

-• each parent has a case to pay the non-parent carer
+• each parent has a case number to pay the non-parent carer

 • where there are two non-parent carers who both have case numbers with one or both parents

-• cases where step-children and children of the relationship have a status of ‘claimed for’
+• one case number where step-children and children of the relationship have a status of ‘claimed for’.
+This is two separate cases within once case number.
+Seek SSO/PSM support for assistance with this scenario

 Viewing all non-parent carer cases